mikes802/Marketing-Analytics-Case-Study/Script Check.md

 |------|-------------|---------------------|
 | 1000 | 242         | 24                  |

 Still get 24% So I know it's the underlying data that's the issue.

-Since I was getting some answers correct, I figured it was hopefully a minor problem.
-My task now was to go through my code and Danny's, and try to figure out what the major differences were.
-Was the logic basically the same, just minor errors in the code on my part?
-Or was my logic completely off-base and all the code in the world couldn't help me?
-Only one way to find out.
+Since I'm getting some answers correct, hopefully it's a minor problem.
+My task now is to go through my code and Danny's, and try to figure out what the major differences are.
+Is the logic basically the same, just minor errors in the code on my part?
+Or is my logic completely off-base and all the code in the world can't help me?

+Let's start this.

 ## ROW_NUMBER, DENSE_RANK, RANK, FRANK?